Craftan/Craftan/.github/pull_request_template.md

 ---
-name: Feature request
+name: Pull Request
-about: Suggest an idea for this project
+about: Submit a pull request to contribute improvements
-title: 'Feature: '
+title: 'PR: '
 labels: ''
 assignees: ''
 ---